 This course becomes the summation of all courses taken throughout all four years of study.
 The student will choose a real geographical place or people to which they would go in order to present the Gospel of Jesus Christ.
 Once the place or people have been decided, then the student will begin to address the various issues they would expect to encounter and apply principles from each class in order to create a strategy for ministry work in that place or with that people.
 Each class time will consider several questions, which the student will need to answer.

 One Credit Hours

-Department of Music

-Mu 109, 110, 132, 209, 210, 309, 310, 409, 410 Private Music Lesson (0.5 Hour)

-Private lessons: 30-minute weekly private lessons in voice and various instruments are available.
+Department of Music Mu 109, 110, 209, 210, 309, 310, 409, 410 various instruments are available.
 Sixty-minute lessons may be required for Junior and Senior Music Majors.